db101010/sharpstone-blog/content/posts/welcome-to-sharpstone.md

 ## Let’s Connect
 I’ll be posting regularly, with several articles on AI’s role across these domains coming soon.
 Follow along here, on [LinkedIn](https://linkedin.com/in/rghaas), or [X](https://x.com/therandyhaas), where I’ll share updates and links to new content.
 Have a topic you’d like me to explore?
 Reach out—I’d love to hear from you.

 Thanks for stopping by.
-Let’s build something sharp together.
+I look forward to our interactions as they will sharpen us both!

 — Randy Haas